 The STS employs four vehicle braking modes: routine (acceleration is 1 m/s^2 , the braking path is 3,500 m), urgent (2.5 m/s2, the braking path is 1,400 m), emergency (10 m/s2, 350 m) and extreme (50 m/s2, 70 m).
 The emergency an extreme braking are achieved by actuating all the braking systems, including parachutes provided in each vehicle.
-Once the explosive charge ejects the parachute, safety air cushions are inflated in the passenger salon to exclude lethal traumas under the above loads (the peak overloads will be approximately equal to those experienced by car passengers in collisions with immovable obstacles at a speed 25 km/h.
+Once the explosive charge ejects the parachute, safety air cushions are inflated in the passenger salon to exclude lethal traumas under the above loads (the peak overloads will be approximately equal to those experienced by car passengers in collisions with immovable obstacles at a speed 25 km/h.)

 In case of power failure each vehicle is equipped with a battery and an emergency starting motor which will deliver the vehicle at a slower speed to one of the stations or emergency stop platforms on each anchored support, i.e. after every 1...2 km.

-If necessary, the sea portion can be run through solely on batteries which can be recharged en route overland.
-In this case the route structure will be dead.
+If necessary, the route portion with power failure can be run through solely on batteries which can be recharged en route over the route portions with normal power supplying.